typestack/class-validator/README.md

 ## Differences from the original project:

-:fire: This feature added support integrations with https://crowdin.com/ for manual simplified update translates :cn: :de: :ru: :us:
+🤘 This feature added support to replace any validation errors

+:fire: Integrations with https://crowdin.com/ for manual simplified update translates :cn: :de: :ru: :us:

 :earth_americas: Translations created with the machine :robot:, if you found the mistake :bug: please add a new version of translate and write a comment in the right panel in https://crowdin.com/project/class-validator :sunglasses: